CSchoel/arbitrary-but-fixed/about.md

 - §4 Privacy

-    I hereby object to the use of my personal data, that is provided here in accordance to the German "Impressumspflicht", by third parties for the purpose of sending not explicitly requested advertisements and information material.
+    I hereby object to the use of my personal data, that is provided here in accordance to the German "Impressumspflicht", by third parties for sending advertisements and information material.

 - §4 Applicable law